 - Make hot chocolate.
 To make it extra special top it off with peppermint ice cream or add candy canes.We plan on grabbing some Blue Bunny peppermint ice cream, freezing it in ice cube trays, and using it to cool the hot chocolate.
 Here’s the recipe.
 (PS.
 Join their Ice Scream Team and you can score some coupons!)

-- Have a Christmas movie marathon and eat popcorn.
+- Have a Christmas movie marathon.
 I’ll definitely include Elf because it’s my all-time favorite.
-Would appreciate some recommendations!
+What are some of your favorite movies?

 - Make candy cane reindeer.
 Super easy craft that I’ll run through.